onkarganjewar/library-management-system/README.md

 Your app must be built by yourself, and cannot be based on the code base of any existing app.
 If you used any code not written by yourself, it **must be** clearly documented in your README.TXT file, unless it is part of publicly available libraries. *If your app is already used to serve the requirements of any other class, it will not be accepted by this class.*

- __In the case any form of cheating is confirmed, your will get an F grade for this class.__
+ __In the case of any form of cheating is confirmed, you will get an F grade for this class.__

 ## Deliverables and Grading